 Placenta: an organ attached to the uterus that provides a fetus with nourishment.

-Plasma: a pale yellow fluid containing blood cells, nutrients, gases, and hormones.
+Plasma: a pale yellow fluid containing blood cells, nutrients, gases, and hormones lungs and the inside surface of the chest cavity (thorax).

 Platelet: a small, cell-like blood element important in blood clotting.